mpenet/legba/README.md

-# OpenAPI library for building clojure/RING services
+# Clojure library for building OpenAPI services

 WIP: Here be dragons, it's not finished (yet)